How to Help Dry Eyes

 - Take an omega-3 fatty-acid supplement; shown to restore lipids-they're a key component of tears.

-With a few simple changes you should begin to notice a real improvement.
+With a few simple changes you could begin to notice a real improvement.
 If after one month your eyes are still bothering you, make sure to see your eye doctor—severe cases can lead to eye damage and vision loss.
 During your eye exam, your doctor can check for vision problems and signs of health conditions that could be causing your dry eyes.
 An accurate diagnosis is important because symptoms of dry eye can be caused by other things like allergies or uncorrected refractive error or astigmatism.